 The responsibility of AVP Inclusion is to ensure students with additional needs have the best available access to and support for their needs and to hold the SENCO to account for the provision they put in place.

-- Vice Principal Achievement – Vicki Starkie
+- Head of Secondary – Vicki Starkie

 The responsibility of the Vice Principal is to ensure progress of all vulnerable groups and to hold the AVP Inclusion and the SENCO to account.